treangenlab/radmicrobes/session3/README.md

 for file in $(cat ./../Files/lists/assembly_subset.tsv);do echo $file; python ./species_api_upload.py -f ./../Files/assemblies/${file}_consensus_assembly.fasta;done
 ```

-Given that said colleague is Dr. Hanson, who had told us previously that we were working on *K. pneumoniae* and he just had a momentary lapse recalling what project we were working with during this workshop 😉 (Dr. Hanson is *very* busy), we are happy to see that these isolates belong to the *K. pneumoniae* taxa.
+This prelininary check of our draft assemblies suggests we have *K. pneumoniae* taxa.

 #### Example 2 - Multilocus sequence typing

 Now that you have successfully identified these isolates as *K. pneumoniae*, you want to quickly check what sequence type these isolates belong to using their assembly files.
 As mentioned before, *in silico* multilocus sequence typing (MLST) is based on a simple PCR assay where you target 7-8 single copy housekeeping genes within a bacterial chromosome that is typically species specific.
 Many schema are available in the aforementioned databases.
-Fortunately, with some simple understanding of the key:value dictionary structure of the [JSON file format](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON), we can modify Dr. Keith Jolley's Python script to do ```curl``` API calls using the *K. pneumoniae* MLST schema:
+Fortunately, we can modify the key:value dictionary structure of the [JSON file format](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON), and use Dr. Keith Jolley's Python script to do ```curl``` API calls using the *K. pneumoniae* MLST schema:

 ```
 for file in $(cat ./../Files/lists/assembly_subset.tsv);do echo $file; python ./kpneumoniae_mlst_api_upload.py -f ./../Files/assemblies/${file}_consensus_assembly.fasta;done